-Gift giving in business is commonplace and contentious at the same time.
+Gift giving in business is both commonplace and controversial at the same time.
 Business gifts are usually seen as an advertising, sales-promotion, and marketing-communication medium.
 Such gifting is usually practiced for the following reasons:

 - In appreciation for past client relationships, placing a new order, referrals to other clients, etc.